 In a battery of actions on these terrains, we forge through design a new society built on the previous more austere generation’s gains.
 In pushing against this front, we move beyond from being productive and technocratic to be creative and egalitarian in turning Singapore inside out.
 Thus, these “battles” at the front are a poignant visual account of our human capacity building, looking at the past with new eyes and broadly, and in our attempts to humanize Singapore’s environments.

 PEOPLE AND THEIR HOMES

 Uncovering the creativity inherent in our domestic lives

 In the heartland of our new towns where 85% of the population dwell and own homes, there exists the dominant ‘front’ where the challenges are the real and hidden edges of the commonplace.
 To remain vigilant is to tug against the complacency of sedentary comfort and security.
-While some individuals dare to reinvent their definition of domestic space and actualise their dreams, many others remain satisfied, comfortably settled into their routines.
-Despite these different reactions and conditions, there is a rising awareness that the stability of the domestic realms sets the tone for communal and collective thoughts of social resilience.
+While some individuals dare to reinvent their domestic space definition and actualize their dreams, many others remain satisfied, comfortably settled into their routines.
+Despite these different reactions and conditions, there is a rising awareness that the domestic realms’ stability sets the tone for communal and collective thoughts of social resilience.

 HDB1 : Homes of Singapore